Pamela Smart

-Early life
+Early life and education

-Smart was born Pamela Ann Wojas in Coral Gables on August 16, 1967, the daughter of John and Linda Wojas.
+Smart was born Pamela Ann Wojas in Coral Gables, Florida, on August 16, 1967, the daughter of John and Linda Wojas.
 She grew up in Miami before her family moved to Derry, New Hampshire, when she was in the eighth grade.
 Pamela attended secondary school at Derry's Pinkerton Academy, where she was a cheerleader, and graduated from Florida State University (FSU) with a degree in communications, in the track entitled "Media Performance."
 At FSU, she was the host of a college radio program, where she called herself the "Maiden of Metal."

 Pamela met Gregg Smart while she visited New Hampshire over Christmas break in 1986.
 They formed a relationship in February 1987 and married two years later, with Gregg moving to Florida to live with Pamela during her senior year at FSU.
 Seven months into their marriage, the couple began having difficulties in their relationship.
 Pamela took a job as a media coordinator at Winnacunnet High School in Hampton, New Hampshire, where she met sophomore student William "Billy" Flynn at Project Self-Esteem, a school drug awareness program where both were volunteers.
 Pamela also met another intern named Cecelia Pierce, who was friends with Flynn.

 Murder of Gregg Smart

 On May 1, 1990, Pamela came home from a meeting at work to find her condominium ransacked and her husband Gregg murdered.
 Police officials said the crime scene looked like a disrupted burglary.
 Pamela was later accused of seducing 15-year-old Flynn and threatening to withhold sex from him unless he killed her husband.
 Flynn did so with the help of friends Patrick "Pete" Randall, Vance "J.R."
 Lattime, Jr., and Raymond Fowler.

 During the investigation, Lattime's father brought a .38 caliber pistol he had found in his house to the police, believing it might have been the murder weapon.
-On May 14, an anonymous tip also indicated that Pamela's friend Cecelia Pierce was aware of the plan.
-Police talked to Pierce, who agreed to wear a wire and record conversations with Pamela in hopes that she would say something incriminating, which she did.
+On May 14, an anonymous tip also indicated Pamela's friend Cecelia Pierce was aware of the plan.
+Police talked to Pierce, who agreed to wear a wire and record conversations with Pamela in hopes she would say something incriminating, which she did.